 - Eye contact—Look people in the eye, even if just for a few seconds.

 - Posture—Have a confident posture.
 Keep your head up, your rib cage lifted, and your shoulders back.

 - Smile—A smile makes you look confident and approachable.

 If someone stares at you:

-- Change the subject if you do not wish to continue to talk about your burn.
+Change the subject if you don’t want to continue to talk about your burn.

-- Use sense of humor when appropriate to lighten the moment.
+Use humor when appropriate to lighten the moment.